Frequently Asked Questions

 What are League Races?League races are generally run on marked routes on forest or rough mountain tracks There are three leagues.
 The Leinster Summer League 13 races run on Wednesday nights during late spring and summer, starting at 5km and building up to 12km..
 A winter league of 4/6 races run in Jan/Feb/Mar on Saturday/Sunday mornings and a Trail League in late summer of three races with little climb and mostly on trail.

-How do I join the Irish Mountain Running Association?By turning up at a race and signing a registration form.
+How do I join the Irish Mountain Running Association?By signing up to MyIMRA online, and then purchasing your annual membership online.
 Registration lasts for a calendar year.
 There is a €10 annual registration fee (€5 for juniors & OAPs).
-It is possible to download a copy of the registration form.
-Fill it up in advance and bring it along to your first.

 Who does Mountain Running?League races can attract over 200 runners ranging in age from 14 to 75 and all levels of ability.
 Championship running is more specialised with smaller numbers racing on unmarked courses in all weathers.
 Runners may find themselves on their own in mist on exposed mountainsides with the potential of exposure to steep cliffs.
 As a result, they need to be comfortable with this, and be able to navigate using a map and compass.
 Beginners should try some of the shorter league races, which involve less climb and easier terrain.
 As you get fitter, more ambitious, and navigationally competent, you could progress to running up some of Ireland's highest peaks.